-- 103. The operator of a Singapore registered aeroplane with an MCTOM exceeding 5,700 kg, or a Singapore registered helicopter with an MCTOM exceeding 3,175 kg, must ensure that there exists a system to transmit information on faults, malfunctions, defects and other occurrences that cause or might cause adverse effects on the continuing airworthiness of the aircraft to all of the following persons: - (a) the Director-General of Civil Aviation; - (b) the organisation responsible for the type design of that aircraft; - (c) if the information relates to an engine or propeller, the organisation responsible for the type design of that engine or propeller; - (d) if the information relates to a continuing airworthiness safety issue that is associated with a modification, the organisation responsible for the design of the modification.
+103. The operator of a Singapore registered aeroplane with an MCTOM exceeding 5,700 kg, or a Singapore registered helicopter with an MCTOM exceeding 3,175 kg, must ensure that there exists a system to transmit information on faults, malfunctions, defects and other occurrences that cause or might cause adverse effects on the continuing airworthiness of the aircraft to all of the following persons:

+- (a) the Director-General of Civil Aviation; - (b) the organisation responsible for the type design of that aircraft; - (c) if the information relates to an engine or propeller, the organisation responsible for the type design of that engine or propeller; - (d) if the information relates to a continuing airworthiness safety issue that is associated with any modification or repair, the individual or organisation responsible for the design of the modification or repair.